Pandemic Bread Baking

 - Second Rise: Brush the tops of the dough with more oil, to prevent a crust from forming, cover with plastic wrap and allow the dough to rise until it rises up over the edges of the pans.
 About 40-60 minutes.
 The exact time this will take depends on the temperature and humidity level of your kitchen, be sure to wait until the dough is higher than the edge of the pans.
 While the dough rises, remove the top rack from the oven, leaving only the bottom rack and preheat the oven to 350F.

-- Bake bread: Brush the tops of the bread with milk and place onto the bottom rack of the oven.
+- Bake bread: Brush the tops of the bread with milk (or use and egg wash instead) and place onto the bottom rack of the oven.
 Bake until the tops are golden brown and the internal temperature of the loaves reaches 190-200F, about 40 minutes.